Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

 :kbd:`X`/:kbd:`Y`/:kbd:`Z` + decimal number
    This option limits the transformation to the specified axis and the decimal number specified will be the magnitude of the translation along that axis.
-   This decimal number is displayed at the bottom left corner of the 3D view window as it is entered.
+   This decimal number is displayed at the bottom left corner of the 3D View editor as it is entered.

    - Hitting :kbd:`Backspace` during number entry and deleting the number removes the numerical specification option but the object will remain constrained to the same axis.